-IMPORTANT UPDATE: Please note that as of 27 July 2022, management of the BSA application processes will be handed over to Credit Supply Taskforce (CST) at DPE.
+Management of the Biodiversity Stewardship Agreement (BSA) application processes has been handed over to the Credit Supply Taskforce (CST) at the NSW Department of Planning and Environment (DPE).
 This means expression of interest, application, and variation processes for BSAs will no longer be managed by the BCT.
 Landholders at these stages of the BSA process should visit the BSA taskforce webpage for more information.

 The BCT is still supporting landholders following the establishment of a BSA.
-This includes conducting annual site visits and supporting the annual reporting process.
-In light of this change, the BCT will be updating some of the information on this page in the coming weeks.
+Support includes conducting annual site visits and supporting the annual reporting process.

 This page contains a complete digital version of the Biodiversity Stewardship Agreement (BSA) Landholder Guide.
 You can also download the printable version below.